3 Reasons Why Couples Really Fight

 2. Extended family and friends

-As surprising as it sounds to some couples, many can truly relate to this.
+As surprising as it sounds to some couples, many can truly relate to this as one of the things all couples fight about.

 Couples often fight because of their extended family and friends.
 Just like any other family, the dynamics of your spouse’s family can be really different from yours as well.